 Adoption of virtualization technologies required ASPs to get more detailed insight into the application runtime characteristics with high accuracy.
 Based on these characteristics, ASPs can allocate system resources more efficiently to these applications on-demand, so that application-level metrics can be monitored and met effectively.
 These metrics are request rates and response times.
 Therefore, different SLAs than the infrastructure SLAs are required.
 These SLAs are called application SLAs.
-These service providers are known as Managed Service Providers (MSP) because the service providers were responsible for managing the application A and application B share the same set of virtualized servers.
+These service providers are known as Managed Service Providers (MSP) because the service providers were responsible for managing the application availability too.
+This scenario is shown in Figure 16.4, where both application A and application B share the same set of virtualized servers.

 To fulfill the SLOs mentioned in the application SLA and also make their IT infrastructure elastic, an in-depth understanding of the application's behavior is required for the MSPs.
 Elasticity implies progressively scaling up the IT infrastructure to take the increasing load of an application.
 The customer is billed based on their application usage of infrastructure resources for a given period only.
 The infrastructure can be augmented by procuring resources dynamically from multiple sources, including other MSPs, if resources are scarce at their data centers.
 This kind of new hosting infrastructure is called cloud platform.
 The cloud platforms introduce another set of challenges to fulfill the SLOs agreed between the cloud owners and the application owners.
-Due to nonavailability of high-level design documents, the cloud owners have to treat the customer applications, as a black box.
+Due to nonavailability of high-level design documents, the cloud owners have to treat the customer application that might include many third-party components and packaged applications, as a black box.
 To address these challenges in meeting SLAs, service providers are required to follow a meticulous process for understanding and characterizing the applications runtime behavior better.